JYamihud/blender-organizer/README.md

 If you have a question, suggestion or simply curious about the development of the project.
 You can go to our [TELEGRAM CHAT](https://t.me/blenderorganizer)

 # RUN IT IN PYTHON 2 NOT PYTHON 3.
 MAKE SURE OF IT.
+For python3 version look at the [VCStudio project](https://github.com/JYamihud/VCStudio)

   ## Movies done with help of Blender-Organizer